Last Updated on

 Part of the fun in learning how to speak Korean or another language is learning how to make yourself sound like the new people you are surrounded by.
 This is helpful when trying to make new friends and learn about an intriguing new culture.

 However, anybody who has gone through the language learning process knows that even when you become a fluent speaker of your new language, you have a unique accent that is a fun reminder of where you’re from and can help distinguish you from native speakers.
 This is always the case, right?

 Not quite!
-We’ve compiled a list of five people that have learned to speak Korean so well that you would not be able to tell that they haven’t been speaking the language from day one.
+We’ve compiled a list of five people that have embraced Korean culture and learned to speak Korean so well that you would not be able to tell that they haven’t been speaking the language from day one.
 Their stories are below for your reading pleasure – read on, and pick up some of their tips so you can be on this list one day!

 1. Robert Holley

 Robert Holley, or Ha-Il, was born and raised in California.
 He visited Korea when he was 17 and loved it so much that he returned to study at Yonsei University.
 He is now prominent in the Korean legal community and is well-known for being amazing at speaking Korean in the Gyeongsang dialect.

 When Holley first moved to Korea, people didn’t quite know what to think of him, but before long they embraced him with open arms.
 He is dedicated to promoting understanding and tolerance.
 He is so well-liked that he is even asked to speak in front of government meetings and classrooms!

 Robert Holley took the plunge almost thirty years ago and completely immersed himself in Korean life and language.
 His story is evidence that immersion is sometimes the best possible way to move towards being the best Korean speaker you can possibly be!

 2. Sam Hammington